 While the iPhone 12 Pro models introduce a new Navy Blue hue for their exteriors, sunsetting the Midnight Green of their predecessors, the cheaper iPhone 12 models largely stay the course, save for the yellow or purple colors that get replaced by a nicer Blue.

 That's explicable, given that the iPhone 11 already came in a rich variety of colors for every taste and eyesight, so Apple doesn't need to extract or add all that much.
 After all, Apple already paints the funky green, purple and yellow colors on the iPhone 11, and it will be hard to top that.

 Instead of sunsetting the green color, Apple added a blue one to match the availability in the Pro models, but not a pastel tonality of the gender reveal dust type that says it's a boy.
 Just like the iPhone 11, the iPhone 12 and 12 mini are targeted to the younger crowd, and flashy colors would be a hit there.

-The iPhone 12/mini carry the flashy colors torch from the iPhone 11"
+The iPhone 12 carries less of a flashy colors torch than the iPhone 11

 iPhone 12 vs iPhone 11 display

 2532 x 1170 pixels vs 1792 x 828 pixels

 2020 is the first year when Apple will release an iPhone 12 quartet where all handsets will be using OLED display technology.
 It took the company 9 years to switch to OLED after the OG Galaxy S was introduced by Samsung with a unique and yet-unproven 480x800 Super AMOLED screen, but it is getting there now that the technology is cheaper and ubiquitous.